z0ccc/extension-detector/README.md

 ### Resource timing comparison

-In an effort to prevent detection some extensions now generate a secret token thats required to access their web accessible resources.
+In an effort to prevent detection some extensions will generate a secret token thats required to access their web accessible resources.
 Any fetch operation made without the secret token will result in failure.
 Although its much more difficult to detect these protected extensions, its still possible.

 Resources of protected extensions will take longer to fetch than resources of extensions that are not installed.
-By comparing the timing differences you can accurately determine if the protected extensions are installed or not.
+By comparing the timing differences you can accurately determine if the protected extensions are installed.

 ### MetaMask

-Although MetaMask has no web accessible resources, it can still be easily detected.
+Although MetaMask has no web accessible resources, it can still be easily detected by checking if `typeof window.ethereum` equals `undefined`.
 This will not work on Brave as `typeof window.ethereum !== 'undefined'` will return true regardless of whether the extension is installed or not.

 ```
   if (typeof window.ethereum !== 'undefined' && !navigator.brave) {